 Hehegrah comes under Latehar district which is one of the most drought prone districts.
 Therefore, rainfed crop cultivation is in practice in the area.
 Immediately, after the monsoon which normally sets in June, the farmers used to cultivate rice.
 Subsistence farming is still common in the district.
 Being a drought prone region, the local people are living in fragile livelihoods.
 Due to rainfed cultivation, many agriculture labourers including small farmers used to migrate to other districts for seeking employment.
 The economy of the area revolves around agriculture, forest and animal husbandry.
 In this context, it can be said that the economy of the rural residents is agro-based, and the forests also play a vital role in the economy of the village in this area.

 Animal husbandry is one of the prime livelihoods which supplements other income sources by selling cows, goats, pigs, and chickens.
 They do not consume cow milk as drinking milk in not a common habit among the local targeted tribal community.
 There is a vast scope in the field of animal husbandry if they could learn the right methods of rearing cows, goats, pigs, and chickens.
+At present the common practices are that the cow sheds are not clean and hygienic.
+They do not have good information & awareness about maintenance and prevention of cattle from diseases.
+They keep their animals in open spaces.
 In times of emergency, they sell and make money from it.
 Since, the area and land have vast stretch of forest there are greater potentials for goat and pig production, which has been a traditional occupation for the poor families.

 In India there is a provision of the modern Gram Panchayat in which both the men and women in the locality participate in the elections conducted by the State Election Commission due to mobilisation and awareness by the local government.
 Many village Gram Panchayats have also elected many female candidates in the Panchayat system as there are area where seats are reserved for women and tribal candidates.
 But the villagers of Hehegrah are exceptions as they are deprived of this provision due to low literacy rate and unawareness.